googleinterns/ghidra-nsis-extension/README.md

 **This is not an officially supported Google product.**

-This plugin supports NSIS binaries built using the default NSIS spec
+This plugin supports Nullsoft Scriptable Install System (NSIS) binaries built using the NSIS builder available from https://nsis.sourceforge.io/

 # Loading Extension into Eclipse for Development
 * Install Java